jtgry/lakemartinchiro/site/content/our-services.md

     image: uploads/chiro-backbone.svg
   - template: block-item
     name: 'IASTM Therapy '
-    content: IASTM Therapy is a non-invasive technique that uses specially designed stainless-steel instruments to help the clinician identify and treat areas exhibiting soft tissue problems or chronic inflammation.
-It is successful in effectively treating all soft tissue conditions, whether they are chronic, acute or post-surgical.
+    content: 'IASTM Therapy is a non-invasive technique that uses specially designed stainless-steel instruments to help the clinician identify and treat areas exhibiting soft tissue problems or chronic inflammation.
+It is successful in effectively treating all soft tissue conditions, whether they are chronic, acute or post-surgical. '
-      This unique therapy and instruments enable the clinician to address scar tissue and fascial restrictions during rehabilitation.
     image: uploads/chiro-alignment.svg
 - template: block-steps
   items: